-17.2.2.
+1.2.2.
 Reference implementation components

 A financial report has many components.
-A component is simply a piece of a financial report.
-A component defined as being a set of facts which go together for some specific purpose within a financial report.
-A component can also be broken down into subcomponents.
+A component is simply a piece of a financial report, a fragment of a report.
+A component is defined as being a set of facts which go together for some specific purpose within a financial report.

-The reference implementation has approximately 30 components.
+The reference implementation has approximately 30 components or report fragments.
 Each component is provided for two reasons.
 The first reason is to provide examples of how to model different components of a financial report.
 The second is to show how the components of a financial report and that the components fit together.
-The reference/model implementation is a balance between providing too little and providing too much.
+The reference implementation tries to strike a balance of providing too little information and providing too much information.

-On the one hand, the reference/model implementation digital financial report should look like a financial report.
+On the one hand, the reference implementation digital financial report should look like a financial report.
 On the other hand, real financial reports can be quite large, repeat the same sorts of things many times, and be an overwhelming example to work with because of its size.
-The reference/model implementation looks enough like a financial report and has the pieces of a typical financial report and therefore will not confuse accountants which understand what a financial report should look like.
-But the reference/model implementation also has all the moving pieces which need to interact with one another correctly.
+The reference implementation looks enough like a financial report and has the pieces of a typical financial report and therefore will not confuse professional accountants which understand what a financial report should look like.
+But the reference implementation also has all the moving pieces which need to interact with one another correctly and therefore exercise those moving pieces.

-Everything in the reference/model is there for a specific reason.
-Accounting is well understood and the reference/model is not about accounting and not about changing accounting or financial reporting.
+Everything in the reference exists for a specific reason.
+Accounting is well understood and the reference is not about accounting and not about changing accounting or financial reporting.

-The reference/model is about figuring out how to use structured mediums such as XBRL to articulate information which is expressed today using unstructured mediums such as paper and electronic paper-type mediums such as HTML, PDF, or Microsoft Word.
-The reference/model is about figuring out what a digital financial report should look like, all things considered.
+The reference is about figuring out how to use structured mediums such as XBRL to articulate information which is expressed today using unstructured mediums such as paper and electronic paper-type mediums such as HTML, PDF, or Microsoft Word.
+The reference is about figuring out what a digital financial report should look like, all things considered.

-The reference/model implementation "works correctly" by one definition of works correctly.
+The reference implementation "works correctly" by one definition of works correctly.
 Each aspect of "correctly" can be shown and also "incorrectly" can be pointed out because "correct" is so explicitly defined.
 (This is as opposed to the situation where correct is not well defined and therefore it is hard to figure out if something is, or is not, correct.)
-If a modelling approach is changed in one area of the reference/model implementation which breaks the model in another area, that modelling option is not considered as an option because it cannot be made to work.
+If a modelling approach is changed in one area of the reference implementation which breaks the model in another area, that modelling option is not considered as an option because it cannot be made to work in both areas of the report.

 It is the objective balancing of all the allowable options and the fact that when used together the financial report works correctly from a financial reporting perspective and from a technical perspective which decides whether some modelling approach is appropriate or inappropriate.
 The intent here is to minimize subjectivity.
-When multiple options work, the option which seems to work the best, all things considered, which is used.
+When multiple options work, the option which seems to work the best, all things considered, is used.